How To Know If You Are Depressed: 11 Signs To Notice And When To Get Help

 They may also want to know if you have a history of drug or alcohol use before determining a diagnosis and treatment options.

-They will want to know what symptoms you’ve experienced, for how long, the severity, and if mental illnesses run in your family.
+They will want to know what physical and mental health symptoms you’ve experienced, for how long, the severity, and if mental illnesses run in your family.
 They may also want to see if you have a history of drugs or alcohol.
-Your doctor or mental health professional can then determine a diagnosis and help you to explore treatment options.
+Your doctor or mental healthcare professional can then determine a diagnosis and help you to explore treatment options.

 Why does depression happen?